-Once they recognize the brand name and know they’ve had a previous experience with your company they’ll likely be more receptive to establishing a dialogue over the phone.
-It’s a great way for the inside sales professional to get the conversation started because they can mention these prior touchpoints.
+Setting this baseline can help the conversation “click” for your prospect.
+Once they recognize your brand name and recall a previous experience with your company, they’ll likely be more receptive to establishing a dialogue over the phone.
+These prior touchpoints provide a great way for your outbound caller or inside sales professional to start the conversation.

 Because prospects are busy it can sometimes be challenging to get them to open up on the phone.
-Using these tactics can encourage the prospect to speak candidly, allowing your company to determine whether next steps should be taken.
+Using these tactics can encourage potential buyers to speak candidly.
+These best practices also help build rapport and establish the foundation for a successful sale in the future.